annielkn/CompetitiveProgramming/README.md

 # CompetitiveProgramming
-Some of my solutions for competitive programming.
+Some of my solutions for basic competitive programming.